innodatalabs/innodatalabs.github.io/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 * there was some success in token-less learning as well - check out the [work of Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on the subject.
 He uses **character** as a token and proves that LSTM can learn long-range structure, inclusing balanced paranthesis, (almost) balanced XML tags and (almost) parseable LaTeX and C++ sources.
-Unfortunately character-level models are still somewhat sub-par in terms of performance comparing to word-level tokened representations.
+Unfortunately character-level models are still somewhat sub-par in terms of performance comparing to word-level tokenized representations.
 So we have to work with word tokens for now.

 ## Structured documents